mattermost/mattermost/STYLE-GUIDE.md

 ### Whitespace

-- Indentation is four spaces
+- Indentation is four spaces.
-- Use a space before the leading brace
+- Use a space before the leading brace.
 - Use one space between the comma and the next argument in a bracketed list.
 No other space.
 - Use whitespace to make code more readable.
 - Do not use more than one newline to separate code blocks.